Marmelodov/PromptCrafter-API/docs/reference/endpoints/patch-prompts-id.md

-# Update a prompt
+# API Reference: Update a prompt

-Updates a [`prompt`](../resources/prompt.md) by its unique ID.
-Users can only update prompts they own.
-Only the fields included in the request body will be modified.
+Updates a `prompt` object by its unique ID.
+Users can only update `prompt` objects they own.
+Only fields included in the request body are modified.

 ## URL